InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

    ports:
      PA6: Pushbutton
 ```
-- Check on your OWFS->MQTT Gateway install, if it's still going, wait here before you restart Home Assistant.
 - Save your changes, check the configuration then restart Home Assistant
 - You should now see Relay1 in the list of devices in the overview, and Pushbutton as a sensor at the top of the overview.